carolinelennartsson/carolinelennartsson.github.io/publications.md

 ## Research summary

 My work in research have been focused on proteomics, protein interactions and post translational modifications.
-Saar et al. (2024) explored the **intrinsically disordered regions (IDRs)** in the myotubularin-related protein (MTMR) family, highlighting their role in protein interactions and signaling [^1].
-Rebak et al. (2024) conducted a large-scale quantitative analysis of **citrullination sites** in proteins, revealing new insights into PADI4 substrates and their relevance to diseases like rheumatoid arthritis [^2].

 ## Publications